Latest Update May Not Be Current

-Freshpet Vital Grain Free Dog Food in pouches receives the Advisor’s second-highest tier rating of 4.5 stars.
+Freshpet Vital Grain Free Dog Food in pouches receives the Advisor’s top rating of 5 stars.

-The Freshpet Vital Grain Free product line includes 2 pouched dog foods.
+The Freshpet Vital Grain Free product line includes the 3 pouched dog foods listed below.

-Freshpet Vital Grain Free Small Breed was selected to represent both products in the line for this review.
+Freshpet Vital Grain Free Small Breed Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Freshpet Vital Grain Free Small Breed Recipe